The Three Enchanted Princes: Georgia

 Georgian scholarship registers variants of type AaTh 552A, "Animals as Brothers-in-Law", in Georgia, and notes that the type "contaminates" with type ATU 530, "Magic Horse".

 In a Georgian variant, sourced as Mingrelian, Kazha-ndii, the youngest prince gives his sisters as brides to three "demis".
 They later help him to rescue his bride from the antagonist.

 Caucasus Mountains

-In a version in Avar language, by Anton Schiefner (Der schwarze Nart), the animals are a wolf, a hawk and a falcon.
+Linguist Anton Schiefner collected a tale in the Avar language with the title Der schwarze Nart ("The Black Nart"), wherein the brothers-in-law are still animals: a wolf, a hawk and a falcon.

 Armenia

 Armenian scholarship lists 16 versions of type ATU 302 in Armenia, some with the character Ջանփոլադ ('Ĵanp‘olad', Corps d'acier or "Steel Body"), and in five variants of type ATU 552 (of 13 registered), the hero defeats the antagonist by locating his external soul.

-In an Armenian variant collected by Frederic Macler, Le Conte de L'Imberbe Mystérieux, the suitors are described as "demons" in the form of fox, a bear and a wolf.
+In an Armenian variant collected by Frédéric Macler, Le Conte de L'Imberbe Mystérieux, the suitors are described as "demons" in the form of fox, a bear and a wolf.